glbala87/ella_anno/docs/releasenotes/README.md

 - Moved to Pipenv/Pipfile for dependency management and updating packages.
 - Upgraded Python to v3.9.
 - Upgraded PostgreSQL to version 13.
-- Upgraded Docker base image to Debian 11 (Bullseye)
+- Upgraded Docker base image to Debian 11 (Bullseye).
 <!-- MR !70 (!71) -->
 - Added a development container.